Deep Submodular Peripteral Networks: Experiments

 \subsection{Ablations}

-In Table~\ref{tab:ablation}, we provide Imagenet100 results on sets of size 100 that explore the importance of various components of the DSPN.
-We report three numbers for each ablation: (1) \emph{FL Eval} which corresponds to the normalized FL evaluation discussed in \S~\ref{sec:transfer} (2) \emph{Offline Acc} which denotes the final accuracy of a linear model in the offline experimental design setting and (3) \emph{Online Acc} denotes the final accuracy of a linear model in the online experimental design setting. \looseness-1
+Table~\ref{tab:ablation}, provides Imagenet100 results on sets of size 100 that explore the importance of various components of the DSPN.
+We report three numbers for each ablation: (1) \emph{FL Eval} which corresponds to the normalized FL evaluation discussed in \S~\ref{sec:transfer} (2) \emph{Offline Acc} which denotes the final accuracy of a linear model in the offline experimental design setting and (3) \emph{Online Acc} denotes the final accuracy of a linear model in the online experimental design setting.

-{\bf Removing (FL) Feedback:} Active selection is obtained by maximizing the DSPN or Target FL during training (denoted as \textit{DSPN feedback} and \textit{Target feedback} respectively).
-We find that only removing the sets obtained from target feedback has little to no impact on the final performance of the DSPN, suggesting that it is not necessary to optimize the target function. \emph{This shows that our framework can be applied to learn DSPNs even when it is not easy to optimize the target.} However, we find that completely removing Active selection significantly hurts the final DSPN.
+\mbox{{\bf Removing (FL) Feedback:}} Active selection is obtained by maximizing the DSPN or Target FL during training (denoted as \textit{DSPN feedback} and \textit{Target feedback} respectively).
+We find that only removing the sets obtained from target feedback has little to no impact on the final performance of the DSPN, suggesting that it is not necessary to optimize the target function. \emph{This shows that our framework can be applied to GPC learning even when it is not possible to optimize the target, such as with human oracles.} However, we find that completely removing Active selection significantly hurts the final DSPN \looseness-1.

-{\bf Removing Learnable Pillar:} We assess the utility of a learnable pillar, by training a DSPN with a frozen pillar.
+{\bf Removing Learnable Pillar:} We assess the utility of a learnable pillar, by training a DSPN with a fully frozen pillar.
 In this case, we attempt to learn the weights of a DSF on random projections of CLIP features.
-We discover that the DSPN without learnable features significantly underperforms its counterpart.
-We discuss this further in \cref{sec: app_Qualitative}.
+We discover that the DSPN without learnable pillars significantly underperforms its counterpart.
+We discuss this further in \cref{sec: app_Qualitative} \looseness-1.

 {\bf Removing Submodularity:} We study the utility of submodular constraints to learn the target.
-To this end, we compare DSPN against a Deep Set \citep{deepset} and SetTransformer \citep{settransformer} architecture in the third section of \cref{tab:ablation}.
-Upon doing so, we discover that the absence of submodularity hampers the performance for all the metrics that we consider, since the greedy algorithm has no guarantees for an arbitrary set function.
+To this end, we compare DSPN against a Deep Set~\citep{deepset} and SetTransformer~\citep{settransformer} architecture in the third section of \cref{tab:ablation}. we discover that the absence of submodularity {\bf significantly hampers} the performance for all the metrics, since the greedy algorithm has no guarantees on an arbitrary set function.\looseness-1